logotype

 Many top drummers played these kits in the 1980's and many still talk fondly of them today and at one stage I owned the majority of the DKX range.

-My choice of 'modern' drums naturally now finds that it has a retro feel to it, with my 'go to sets' being the stunning George H Way kits produced by the ever creative Ronn Dunnett.
+My choice of 'modern' drums naturally now finds that it too has a retro feel to it.

-Ronn obtained the rights to George Way and George H Way drums and is now making astonishing and faithful modern retro recreations.
+Ronn obtained the rights to George Way and George H Way drums and is now making astonishing and faithful modern retro recreations, of which I am fortunate to have three sets.

 This Quite Frankly Drums website is essentially a record of my drum collection past and present along with the history behind each set of drums where known.

-I play the drums for pleasure, this site is about the drums I collect and not myself.
+I play the drums for pleasure, this site is about the drums I collect and not myself or my drumming abilities or lack thereof!

 As mentioned on the home page, the site is dedicated with loving thanks to my late father, Frank Collins who along with his father, Frank Collins senior, set me on my lifelong drumming and music path.